Stable C ABI#

 build/load

-To call a function via the stable C ABI in C, idiomatically:
+In C, the idiomatic steps to call a function via the stable C ABI are:

 What’s Next#

 ABI specification.
-See the complete ABI specification in ABI Overview.
+See the full ABI specification in ABI Overview.

 Convenient compiler target.
 The stable C ABI is a simple, portable codegen target for DSL compilers.
 Emit C that follows this ABI to integrate with TVM-FFI and call the result from multiple languages and frameworks.
-See Compiler Integration.
+See ABI Overview.

 Rich and extensible type system.
 TVM-FFI supports a rich set of types in the stable C ABI: primitive types (integers, floats), DLPack tensors, strings, built-in reference-counted objects (functions, arrays, maps), and user-defined reference-counted objects.
 See C++ Guide.